The Incarcerated Artists Project (IAP)

 The Columbia Journal’s Incarcerated Writers Initiative solicits submissions from incarcerated writers; entries are considered for publication online or in the print magazine, and every submitter receives a detailed response from a member of the Columbia literary community.

-We are currently developing Dispatches, a zine featuring work by currently and formerly incarcerated writers and visual artists.
+We publish Exchange, a zine featuring work by currently and formerly incarcerated writers and visual artists.

 With Our Word, we co-host readings on campus featuring works by incarcerated writers.